openpracticelibrary/openpracticelibrary/src/pages/practice/social-contract.md

   > * A contract can be updated based on needs...

   > * Agree on the above adding a sticky w/name & location

-  **Want to run this practice remotely?
-See the mural template below to jumpstart your session! 💻🙏**
 mediaGallery:
   - link: https://www.youtube.com/o1le81ZgVLk
   - link: https://openpracticelibrary.github.io/opl-media/images/social-contract.jpg